mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

 Encouraging users to use **Spotify** more is critical for achieving the organisational objective of **generating revenue**.

-This API endpoint helps users get details about and watch their favourite episodes.
+This API endpoint helps users **get details about and watch their favourite episodes which encourages them to stay on the platform and watch it**.
-Additionally the API endpoint gives information about the show that the episode is from, so users can see the entire series of that show.
+Additionally the API endpoint gives information about the show that the episode is from, so users can see the entire series of that show. <u>**Showing the series that the show comes from helps keep the user on the platform by showing the other episodes**</u>.
 The episode also has description so users can learn what the episode is about without having to watch it.

-The API helps users quickly find out what episode they want to watch as well as similar episode to watch once they have watched the first one.
-This helps keep users engaged and continue watching episodes from a series.
-The more users watch episodes, the more advertisements they will being watching during those episodes.
+The **more users watch episodes, the more advertisements they will being watching** during those episodes.
 This makes Spotify more valuable to advertisers and **generates higher advertiser revenue**.
 Also users may think it worth removing the ads and instead decide to **upgrade to premium**.
 This **generates revenue directly from Spotify users** and covers the cost of licensing the show and developing the Spotify software.